Coming Soon At Buckman!

 Authorization for Medication Administration by School Personnel

-Please personally bring in the medications (with the original
+Please personally bring in the medications (in their original

-packaging) and completed form.
+packaging) and a completed form.
+Over the counter medications must be Children's dose unless you have doctors orders with adult dose directions.
 Please note students are not allowed

 Thank you for your help and understanding.